 1. Get Fresh New School Supplies

-Invest in the essentials; notebooks, binders, folders, pencils and pens, highlighters and a pencil case.
+Invest in the essentials (see our college packing list for full details); notebooks, binders, folders, pencils and pens, highlighters, and a pencil case.
 Separate your notebooks for your classes by decorating and labeling them.
 Keep your school work and handouts organized by putting them in binders and folders.
 Organize your notes with different colored pens and highlighters.

 Just like how having a cute water bottle makes you want to use it more often, having eye-catching school supplies will help you stay interested and organized in your classes.

 Related Reading: 11 Cute DIY School Supplies Tutorials to Try ASAP